 Kiadan Pelaga, Bali © Komar

-It’s difficult to whittle down the many Indonesian destinations offering fabulous coffee – such as Java, naturally – down to just one.
+It’s difficult to whittle down the many Indonesian destinations that offer fabulous coffee – including Java, naturally – down to just one.
 Yet we’ve plumped for Bali since the availability of delicious, traditional coffee coupled with beautiful tropical beaches makes it a winner in our book.
 Most of Bali’s coffee is grown in the north-eastern Kintamani region and is said to have a brighter, fruitier taste than other Indonesian coffees.
-Seminyak is a great area to pick up a cup; try DROP: The Coffee Spot with its arty atmosphere and wide range of cakes and pastries, or Anomali Coffee for a traditional Balinese coffee in a funky setting.
+Seminyak is a great area to pick up a cup – try DROP: The Coffee Spot with its arty atmosphere and wide range of cakes and pastries, or Anomali Coffee for a traditional Balinese coffee in a funky setting.

 Portland, Oregon, USA

 Portland, Oregon has many a friendly bone to pick with (more or less) neighbouring city Seattle, and its reputation as Coffee City of the USA is one of them.
 Portlanders fiercely maintain that while Seattle may have produced one of the world’s most famous coffee retailers, Portland is where American coffee culture really started.
 The city’s 40 odd independent coffee roasters are dedicated to producing carefully sourced brews in small but perfectly formed batches.
 Stumptown is the city’s best-known establishment, but Boyd’s Coffee is also not to be missed.
 Wherever you choose, just remember to avoid ordering anything fancy and over-complicated with double-whip-skim-vanilla-nonfat etc, unless you want to be laughed out of the place.